NicholasLYang/uptointerpretation/content/posts/dont-focus-on-the-mountain.md

 **Addendum:** This post isn't claiming that planning or thinking about the large ideas is bad.
 You should do that.
 But at a certain point you need to just write code.
-Sometimes you can completely reframe a problem after some progress.
+Problems that seem unsurmountable can open up with some programming.
+Everything is doable with enough patience and incremental progress.